LacquerLabs/service-flask/README.md

 # service-flask
-Quick and dirty nginx/gunicorn/python2 docker image
+Quick and dirty nginx => gunicorn => python2/flask docker image based on alpine 3.6

 ## Assumptions
 - you have docker installed